inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 ------------------

 4. You may have problems installing JOSM if Java is not already installed on your computer.
-Install Java by running :file:`jre-7u21-windows-i586` in the :file:`software` folder.
-It can also be downloaded here:
+Install Java by running :file:`jre-8u25-windows-i586` in the :file:`software` folder.
+The exact version may be different.
+The most up-to-date version can also be downloaded here:
    `http://www.java.com/en/download/ <http://www.java.com/en/download/>`_

 5. Find the JOSM install file on your computer.
 It should be named